ajmal017/amp/documentation/technical/metadata_handling.md

 - Every piece of information downloaded or inserted manually should be traceable
   - Where did it come from?
-    - E.g., website, paper, book
+    - E.g., `xyz.org` website, a paper, a book
   - Who added that information and when?
     - Note that who made the modification to a data structure (e.g., Max) might be different from whom made the change in the db (e.g., Paul committed the